HJfod/blog/posts/9_i_am_so_tired.md

 **I regretted and hated every moment of it.**

-This is not to say anything bad about the development team members themselves; they are all amazing people and I deeply respect each one for helping BE survive while I was recovering from burnout.
+This is not to say anything bad about the development team members themselves; they are all amazing people and I deeply respect each one as people and am so grateful to them for helping BE survive while I was recovering from burnout.
 However, the idea of having given up BetterEdit - the mod I had done everything for - it hurt so much.

 I fully understand why RobTop has yet to hire a team to work on GD.
 Yes, there is a massive fanbase that would definitely appreciate faster and more stable updates, but at the same time sharing a passion project you have poured so much over so many years into with other people just feels... terrible.
 It feels absolutely terrible.